otcbtc/otcbtc-exchange-api-doc/README.md

 Please be kindly noticed that currently this version is in BETA and we may keep developing.
 Some changes would be expected in later versions.

 ## Get Notified of API Update Info
-Please check the custom header field `Deprecation-Warning` in each the response.
+Please check the custom header field `Deprecation-Warning` in each response.
-If any endpoint will get updated or deprecated we will add deprecation information to this field in it's response's header.
+If any endpoint will get updated or deprecated, we will add deprecation information to this field in the response header.

 ## Important Announcement
 **2018-08-17:**